How to Invest in UK Property: A Step-by-Step Guide for British Expats

 Valid ID and proof of address abroad

-Check out our guide to UK buy to let mortgages here.
 Book a call with us here if you want us to link you with our trusted expat mortgage brokers.

-Step 6.
-Find the Right Property
+Step 6: Find the Right Property

 Once finance is in place, begin the search.
 You can do this through:

-Online platforms (Rightmove, Zoopla)
+Online platforms (Rightmove, Zoopla, etc.

 Local estate agents in your target city

-Step 7.
-Complete the Legal Process
+Step 7: Complete the Legal Process

 Once your offer is accepted, a UK solicitor will handle conveyancing.
-The process typically takes 8–12 weeks (sometimes longer!) and includes:

 Drafting contracts